MrChrisJ/World-Citizenship/ReadMe.md

 The PGP key is then used to publicly sign the completed document and image.

 ### Step 7
-The new global citizen then has their PGP Key signed by others in attendance.
+The new world citizen then has their PGP Key signed by others in attendance.
 A SHA256 digest of the key is then placed along with the key’s ID in to the Bitcoin blockchain using an address that is preferably owned by the commercial venue hosting the event.

 By including the Merkle Root of the latest block we prove we have knowledge of an event that cannot have taken place any time prior the latest block being published.